ValdemarOrn/SharpSoundDevice/Quickstart.md

 IAudioDevice is the main interface.
 It is the interface that the host / plugin bridge uses to interact with your plugin.
 Your class needs to implement the methods and properties defined by the interface (it will warn you with a compile error if you don't).

 ### Demo 1a
 *The following is code that implements a very simple gain control plugin.
 It has one stereo input, one stereo output, two parameters that control the volume of the left and right channels and a single program.
-This is **all** the code you need to compile.*
+This is ALL the code you need to compile.*

     using System;
     using System.Collections.Generic;